macrobond/client-webapi-sample/README.md

 You can find the documentation of the API [here](https://help.macrobond.com/technical-information/the-macrobond-web-api-provider/).

 ## Building the server
-The sample is using .NET Core 3.1.
+The sample is using .NET 7.0.
 You can find more information and download the SDK at the [Microsoft site](https://dotnet.microsoft.com/download/dotnet-core)

 To download the source code for the sample server, you can use a git command
 ```bash
 git clone https://github.com/macrobond/client-webapi-sample.git client-webapi-sample
 ```
-The solution file SeriesServer.sln can be opened in Visual Studio 2019, but you can also compile it from the command prompt and use other tools such as [Visual Studio Code](https://code.visualstudio.com/).
+The solution file SeriesServer.sln can be opened in Visual Studio 2022, but you can also compile it from the command prompt and use other tools such as [Visual Studio Code](https://code.visualstudio.com/).
 The sample should be able to compile and run on Windows and Linux.

 if you do not want to use a development environment, you can build and run from the command prompt.